Our Baltimore Social Security Law Firm Explains Qualifying Impairments

 - Cardiovascular System – chronic heart failure, aneurysms, arrhythmias

-- Digestive System – IBD, extreme weight loss, liver transplant or disease
+- Digestive System – IBD, extreme weight loss, Crohn’s Disease, liver transplant, or disease

 - Genitourinary Disorders – kidney disease or transplant